CenturyLinkCloud/APIDocs/Public IP/add-public-ip-address.md

   "attachments": []
 }}}

 Claims a public IP address and associates it with a server, allowing access to it on a given set of protocols and ports.
 It may also be set to restrict access based on a source IP range.
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It